nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MA_AQUARIUM_DESIGN.md

 ## Discussion Points

-1. What are the components?
+1. What are the visual components that make up the user interface _(e.g. fish list)_?
 1. What do you think the layout of the site should be?
+Draw it on [Miro](https://miro.com), [Sketchboard](https://sketchboard.io/), or with [pen and paper](https://alessiobresciani.com/digital-marketing/use-pen-and-paper-wireframe-tools-to-create-incredible-user-experiences/).
 1. What are the properties of each fish that you will be representing in your HTML?
 1. What are the properties of the fish care tips that Martin wants on the side?
 1. What are the properties of the locations Martin has visited?